 Breakout session one

 1. IFRS 15 workshop - Phil Barden, Deloitte2.
 Conceptual Framework - Jelena Voilo, IASB3.
 Climate-related disclosures - Doug Johnston, EY4.
 Digital reporting: ESEF legislation and impact on use of iXBRL - Phil Fitz-Gerald, FR Lab5.
-Filing requirements for small & micro-entities - Speaker TBC
+Electronic filing – practical issues and the future - Companies House

 Breakout session two